kragorg/dng/chapters/2025-10-19 — Dungeons and Gardens.md

 Four more zombies in a trashed dormitory.

 Whisper sighs.
 The party moves with the grim efficiency of butchers on a killing floor.
 There is no surprise, no fear, only a job to be done.
 Whisper is a flurry of blows, pushing one back, staggering another.
 The zombies shamble forward.
 Most of their punches miss wildly, but one exceptionally agile one weaves through the crowd and strikes Whisper.
-Seeing this, Elara puts an arrow in its calf.
+Seeing this, Elara draws and shoots, but only manages to put an arrow in its calf.
 Gerhard downs it with a perfectly placed shot through the eye.
 Halite’s trident skewers another.
 Kragor, moving in with his hammer, smashes a third with a blast of radiant light, ensuring it won’t get back up.

 The last two fall in a hail of arrows, fists, and steel.
 The fight is over in seconds.
 The hallway is finally, truly clear.

 They search the dormitory, but it is as fruitless as the dining room.
 Overturned cots, ransacked footlockers, the meager possessions of long-dead acolytes scattered like chaff.
 Gerhard kicks at a splintered chest, spilling moth-eaten woolens and a single, sad-looking sock across the grimy floor.

 “More nothing,” he announces to the silent room.
-“Not a copper piece, not a clue, not even a decent water skin.
+“Not a copper piece, not a clue, not even a decent water-skin.
 Just more dead men in robes.”

 Doctor Pepe leans heavily against the door frame, the unnatural weariness a leaden cloak upon his shoulders.
 “My bones ache.
 We’re spent.”